Roll your own Neovim statusline

 })Final notes

 This is hopefully enough for you to begin to lovingly craft your own statusline that does exactly what you need and nothing more.
-If you want some more inspiration you can see the actual version I use which includes components for the current file, Git status, etc.
+If you want some more inspiration you can see the actual version I use, which includes components for the current file, Git status, etc. Thanks to Evgeni Chasnovski for kindly pointing this out in response to the first version of this post, which used the slightly less ergonomic %! to evaluate Lua code in the statusline. ↩